 SaaS applications span a diverse range of functionalities, catering to the needs of businesses and individuals across various domains.
 All of them can be classified into 8 common types:

-1. Productivity and collaboration tools: These include cloud-based word processors, spreadsheets, presentation software, project management tools, and communication/messaging platforms.
+1. Productivity and collaboration tools: These include cloud-based word processors, spreadsheets, simple project management software, presentation software, project management tools, and communication/messaging platforms.

 Examples: Google Workspace, Dropbox, Slack, and Trello.